Compliance

 Structure

-The Internal Control and Compliance Committee has been established under the Executive Council to ensure the implementation of effective and efficient internal control and compliance.
-The committee, comprising relevant officers and department general managers, regularly confirms the performance of and issues related to the Group’s internal control and compliance activities and deliberates policies for future activities (see Comprehensive Internal Control Structure).
+The ENEOS Group Internal Control and Compliance Committee has been established under the Executive Council to ensure the implementation of effective and efficient internal control and compliance.
+Through 2023, the committee, comprising relevant officers and department general managers, regularly confirmed the performance of and issues related to the Group’s internal control and compliance activities and deliberated policies for future activities (see Comprehensive Internal Control Structure).

 Material Issues, Plans and Results